hamikm/Raytracer/raytracer/README.md

 sudo apt-get install libboost-all-dev

-If you want more control over image dimensions, the file format, and so forth, type "./rt" and read the output for instructions.
+If you want more control over image dimensions, the file format, and so forth type "./rt" and read the output for instructions.
+All comments are written so that doxygen can auto-generate documentation for the source; just type "make docs" to build it into the doc folder.
+There are some LaTeX formulas in the documentation for tracing functions to hopefully facilitate understanding of the math.

 The labs which guided this project have been uploaded to the root directory as labs.tar.gz.
 The Google test libraries needed for unit testing are included in